-That of course could mean hardship for some, but, as before, a solid opportunity for investors focused on how to find foreclosed homes to flip for profit as many American workers continue to work remotely full-time, often seeking out less-expensive cities and towns (opens in new tab).
+That of course means hardship for some, but, as ever, these issues also represent a solid opportunity for investors focused on how to find foreclosed homes to flip for profit, either to live in or as an investment.

-Some statics about where we stand: According to ATTOM Data Solutions (opens in new tab), a property database provider, there were more than 30,677 U.S. properties in foreclosure — default notices, bank repossessions or scheduled auctions — in November 2022 (the most recent data), up 57% from November 2021 (but down 5% from October 2022) and 118 percent from August 2021.
-The zip codes with the highest foreclosure rates (opens in new tab) in November were in New York, Indiana, Illinois and Georgia, according to ATTOM.
+Some statics about where we stand: According to ATTOM Data Solutions, a property database provider, there were more than 320,765 U.S. properties in foreclosure — default notices, bank repossessions or scheduled auctions — in the fourth quarter of 2023 (the most recent data), up 1.7% from the third quarter of 2023 (and up 12.8% from a year ago).
+The five states with the highest foreclosure rates at the end of the third quarter were Nevada, Maryland, South Carolina, Delaware and New Jersey , per SoFi.

 Buying and flipping foreclosed homes might be a path to consider for those who are building a home-selling business.
 It follows the maxim of buy low, sell high: learn how to find a foreclosed home, buy it on the cheap, make the needed improvements, and sell at or above the market value.